The Perfect 2 to 3 Days in Philadelphia Itinerary

 Many of the most popular landmarks are located near each other.
 The layout of the city is simple—the north/south streets are numbered whereas the east/west streets are named after trees.

 There are signs throughout downtown that guide visitors to walk around the city, catching all the main historical sites.

+Philadelphia also has an underground public transit system that works well for quickly getting across the city if you don’t want to walk.
 It’s also easy to call a Lyft or Uber, or hail a taxi.

-Philadelphia also has an underground public transit system that works well for quickly getting across the city.

-2 or 3 Days in Philadelphia Itinerary
+2 or 3-Day Philadelphia Itinerary

-Day 1 – Downtown Philadelphia Highlights
+Day 1 – Old City & Center City Highlights

-The first day of this itinerary explores some of the highlights of Downtown Philadelphia.
 If you want to learn more about the history of the city, consider taking this historic walking tour or this cultural tour that explores another of the attractions listed below with a tour guide.

 Independence Hall